yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 -  *Create Separate Configuration Files*: You need to create a single configuration file for each build target (each multiconfig).
-   Minimally, each configuration file must define the machine and the temporary directory BitBake uses for the build.
-Suggested practice dictates that you do not overlap the temporary directories used during the builds.
-However, it is possible that you can share the temporary directory
+   The configuration definitions are implementation dependent but often each configuration file will define the machine and the temporary directory BitBake uses for the build.
+Whether the same temporary directory (:term:`TMPDIR`) can be shared will depend on what is similar and what is different between the configurations.
+Multiple MACHINE targets can share the same (:term:`TMPDIR`) as long as the rest of the configuration is the same, multiple DISTRO settings would need separate (:term:`TMPDIR`) directories.

-   (:term:`TMPDIR`).
-For example,
-   consider a scenario with two different multiconfigs for the same :term:`MACHINE`: "qemux86" built for two distributions such as "poky" and "poky-lsb".
-In this case, you might want to use the same :term:`TMPDIR`.
+   For example, consider a scenario with two different multiconfigs for the same :term:`MACHINE`: "qemux86" built for two distributions such as "poky" and "poky-lsb".
+In this case, you would need to use the different :term:`TMPDIR`.

    Here is an example showing the minimal statements needed in a configuration file for a "qemux86" target whose temporary build